atreyee91/data-engineering-zoomcamp-2024/02-workflow-orchestration/magic-zoomcamp/data-loaders/README.md

-Extracting the data from API
+Extracting the data from API/GCS